waltprorok/Open_Browser_Tabs/README.md

 #### Python 3 Script to jumpstart your work environment
 * Opens the default web browser
 * Launches the list of websites in tabs
-* Opens the list of desktop applications
+* Opens the specific desktop application defined function

 ##### Requirements
 * Python 3.5 or higher